Maria587166/superstore_sales_analysis/README.md

 How to Explore

-1. Excel: open excel_analysis.xlsx, review the pivot tables and Data Analysis ToolPak
+1. Excel: open superstore_cleaned_compete_project.xlsx, review the pivot tables and Data Analysis ToolPak

 output (t-test and regression sheets)